Hisense363/rootcomm/README.md

 Problems:

 1. Limited memeability.
 "Rootlet" is not a good meme.
 Unless you are already familiar with the NFT, you won't even know what it is.
 It should quickly grab attention and explain itself.
 2. Poorly aligned. $ROOT success is not tied to Rootlet's success.
 They feel disconnected.
-Only some of the community get's to participate.
+Only some of the community gets to participate.
 3. Poor distribution.
 20% share is not enough to embrace this as a community coin.

 The only upside in the current coin is it's hasty launch, and distribution could be seen as so bad that it almost fit's the rootarded brand.